Owen Miller Player Props: Brewers vs. Phillies

 Owen Miller At The Plate

-- Miller has reached base via a hit in 50 games this season (of 76 played), and had multiple hits in 17 of those games.

-- He has gone deep in 6.6% of his games this year, and 1.8% of his trips to the plate.
+- Looking at the 77 games he has played this year, he's went deep in five of them (6.5%), and in 1.7% of his trips to the dish.

-- Miller has an RBI in 22 of 76 games this year, with multiple RBI in four of them.
+- Miller has driven home a run in 22 games this year (28.6%), including more than one RBI in 5.2% of his games.

-- He has scored in 31.6% of his games this season, with more than one run scored in 5.3%.
+- In 24 of 77 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.